Melody-Lisa/Folded-Fairy/README.md

 Fonts have been imported from [Google Fonts](https://fonts.google.com/).

-* The "Luxurious Script" font has been used for the main title on each page along with subheadings and certain parts of the about section.
+* The [Luxurious Script](https://fonts.google.com/specimen/Luxurious+Script?query=luxuriou) font has been used for the main title on each page along with subheadings and certain parts of the about section.
 "Cursive" is the fallback font in case the browser doesn't import the font correctly.
 I chose this style of font as I believe it compliments the style of the product.

-* The "Montserrat" font has been used for the main text across the site with "sans-serif" as fallback if the browser doesn't import the font correctly.
+* The [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont) font has been used for the main text across the site with "sans-serif" as fallback if the browser doesn't import the font correctly.
 This is a common font used in websites, is easy to read and provides good contrast with the title font.

 #### Colours